shirren/continuance/README.md

 total = durations.total
 ```

 The average method returns a Duration object, where as total returns the total number of seconds as a floating point value, this could change in the future.
 The order of complexity of both operations is `O(n)`.
+In mathematics average is also referred to as the arithmetic mean and median.
+The average is aliased as arithmetic mean and median.

 ### Min & Max

-The library also supports retrieving minimum and maximum functions for a collection of durations.
+The library also supports retrieving the minimum and maximum value for a collection of durations.
 Like the total and average operations, the order of complexity of the min and max operation is `O(n)`.

+### Variance & Standard Deviation

+The library also supports retrieving the variance and standard deviation for a collection of durations.

 Report bugs on GitHub.